APLMOOC/APLMOOC/docs/course/ch4/write.md

 !!! write-problem "Write problem 8"

     Create a dfn that takes in a string right argument and returns the most common letter.
+If several letters occur equally often, return the one that occurs first.

     <div class="problem">
         <span class="problemspan">MODE←</span>